 3. Take In A Concert

-The Cynthia Woods Mitchell Pavilion, named for Peter Mitchell’s wife, hosts big-name entertainers in the award-winning amphitheater from April until October.
+The Cynthia Woods Mitchell Pavilion, named for George Mitchell’s wife, hosts big-name entertainers in the award-winning amphitheater from April until October.
 And all genres are represented here from country to classical, with plenty of musicians boomers will recognize.

 The pavilion is also a venue for Houston’s orchestra, ballet, and opera.
 Tickets range in price to suit every budget.
 Open seating on the lawn that rims the amphitheater is the most reasonable.